Mottistone Manor

 Mottistone Manor is a National Trust property in the village of Mottistone on the Isle of Wight, England.
-It has popular gardens and is a listed building.
+It has gardens and is a listed building.
 It was first mentioned in documents related to the Domesday Book of 1086.

 History

 The oldest parts of the manor, the south-east wing, date from the fifteenth or early sixteenth century.
 The north-west wing was added or remodelled by Thomas Cheke in 1567, and additions to the south-east wing were made in the early seventeenth century.
 The whole house was remodelled in the 1920s by the architects Seely & Paget, John Seely (later 2nd Baron Mottistone; 1899–1963) of the firm being a great-grandson of industrialist and politician Charles Seely, who had bought the house and estate in 1861.

-Though not open to the public, except on one day per year, the manor has hosted gatherings for the Seely family.
+In 1963, Mottistone Manor and Estate were gifted to the National Trust following the death of John Seely, 2nd Baron Mottistone.
+Since then, the Trust has restored and managed both the manor and its gardens.
+While much of the manor remains closed as a historic building, parts of the house have been opened to visitors, including a second-hand bookshop and the Long Room, which displays a collection of mid-20th-century decorative wall hangings commissioned by John Seely and Paul Paget.
+Visitor facilities also include areas within the manor entrance and foyer, allowing greater public access to the building's history and collections.

+The gardens are open to the public.
+Although most of the manor is not generally accessible, parts of the building, including the second-hand bookshop and the Long Room exhibition space, are open to visitors.
 The great-great-granddaughter of General J. E. B. Seely, 1st Baron Mottistone, the theatre and opera director Sophie Hunter, held her wedding reception here with Benedict Cumberbatch on 14 February 2015.